 By Eric Pearse-Chávez

-Today, Hecho en México premieres in theaters across LA.
-Here are three interviews and my opinion about why you should run to movie theater prepared for an unbelievable journey you’ll be talking about for days.
+Today, Hecho en México premieres in theaters across L.A.
+Here are three interviews and my opinion about why you should run to a movie theater prepared for an unbelievable journey you’ll be talking about for days.

 “The first thing that comes to mind when you hear the title Hecho en México, is its another touristy movie with beautiful women in bikinis on top of a waterfall,” says Duncan Bridgeman, director of the film.
 That was the first thing he said when I asked him about the movie.

 As a Mexican national I was very skeptical, but also very curious how an English director would portray my country.
 Would the title Hecho en México (Made in Mexico) fit the film?
 Friends in Mexico City that had already seen the movie hesitated on giving me their opinion.
 They admitted that it was great, but that I had to see it for myself.
 Who knows, a friend says, you might hate it.

 But I didn’t.
 I fell in love with the cinematography, music and message.
 I am an outsider to L.A. working on a local project.
 So, it’s easy for me to understand how Mr. Bridgmen can capture the essence, diversity and color of Mexico as a non-local.
 When you’re seeing something from the outside, you don’t have pre-conceptions about the experience.
 When you’re not jaded, it’s easier to see hidden opportunities that experts are blind to.

 Here is what Director Duncan Bridgeman said about this:

 My wife and co-producer, Anayansi Diaz-Cortes also felt the film was a true accomplishment, but has her own thoughts.
 She grew up with a foot in the US and the other in Mexico.
 Much of her work and general point of view is forged by this nuance.
 In her words,